-Acupuncture focuses on the principle that there is a two way communication between the skin and all organs and tissues of the body.
+Acupuncture focuses on the principle that there is two-way communication between the skin and all body organs and tissues.
 Pain and dysfunction can be brought on by stagnation of qi, deficiency of qi, and meridian imbalance from side to side.
 Meridians are the channels through which qi flows.

-By stimulating these points, the progress of the condition can not only be arrested, but even reversed.
+By stimulating these points, the progress of the condition can not only be arrested but even reversed.
 This can help to bring the patient back to normal health.
-Like with Chiropractic, Acupuncture does not treat any specific symptom or disease.
-Acupuncture treats the underlying dysfunction of energy flow, which may be manifesting as your symptoms.
+Like Chiropractic, it does not treat any specific symptom or disease.
+It treats the underlying dysfunction of energy flow, which may be manifesting as your symptoms.
 Once this is achieved, the body heals itself.

 History of Acupuncture